bcgov/gwells/README.md

 ### Code With Us

-GWELLS has received significant contributions from the developer community through the [BC Dev Exchange](https://bcdevexchange.org/) Code With Us program, where paid opportunities to build features for GWELLS and other applications are posted regularly.
+Many of our features have been developed by members of the community.
+Check the [BC Developer Exchange website](https://bcdevexchange.org/), where paid opportunities to build features for GWELLS and other applications are posted.

 ## Issues
 Issues are tracked on the [GWELLS Trello board](https://trello.com/b/2UQZgXHR/wells-project-board).